What is Process Mining? Here's a Guide!

 - Process Analysis: Techniques used to identify bottlenecks, deviations, inefficiencies, and other issues by analyzing process data.

-- Process Optimization: Techniques used to provide data-driven process improvement suggestions and support improvement initiatives.
+- Process Optimization: Techniques to provide data-driven process improvement suggestions and support improvement initiatives.

-- Compliance Checking: Techniques used to ensure that processes comply with regulations and standards by identifying deviations and addressing them.
+- Compliance Checking: Techniques used to ensure that processes comply with regulations and standards by identifying and addressing deviations.

 - Root Cause Analysis: Techniques used to identify the underlying causes of process issues, such as bottlenecks and deviations.